-Scotland’s National Action Plan for Human Rights (SNAP) was launched on International Human Rights Day, 10 December 2013.
-It sets out a bold roadmap towards a Scotland where everyone can live with human dignity.
+Scotland’s first National Action Plan for Human Rights (SNAP) was launched on 10 December 2013, marking International Human Rights Day.
+It set out an ambitious roadmap towards a Scotland where everyone can live with human dignity.

-SNAP is the first National Action Plan for human rights in any part of the UK and draws from experiences of countries all over the world as well as guidance from the United Nations and the Council of Europe.
+SNAP was the first National Action Plan for human rights in any part of the UK.
+It drew on experiences from countries all over the world, as well as guidance from the United Nations and the Council of Europe.

 SNAP was coordinated by the Scottish Human Rights Commission and developed and implemented by a wide range of people and organisations working together.
 This included public authorities, civil society organisations, the Scottish Government and people with lived experience of human rights issues.

 A wide range of actions took place as part of SNAP across five themes: